celestiaorg/docs/docs/nodes/qgb-relayer.md

 ### Install the QGB binary

 Make sure to have the QGB binary installed.
-Check [here](https://docs.celestia.org/nodes/qgb-binary) for more details.
+Check out the [Install the QGB binary page](https://docs.celestia.org/nodes/qgb-binary) for more details.

 ### Init the store